In this simple step by step guide, we show you exactly how to add Google Analytics to your Shopify store.

 Having done that, click ‘Next.’

-Tip: In Google terminology, a ‘property’ is basically all the data associated with an individual website with a unique URL, for example: ‘puregrains.com’.
+Tip: In Google terminology, a ‘property’ is essentially all the data associated with an individual website with a unique URL, for example ‘puregrains.com’.
 If you have multiple websites for your online business, you can set up multiple properties top to track customer behavior on each one.

-(In this case we will stick to setting up Google Analytics tracking on a single website.)
+(In this post I’ll stick to showing you how to enable Google Analytics tracking on a single Shopify website.)

-You now have the option to enter some information about your business such as your business industry, the size of your company and how you intend to use Google Analytics.
+You now have the option to enter some information about your business, such as your industry, company size and how you intend to use Google Analytics.

 (You can skip this step if you wish.)